Types of Child Custody

 Sole vs. Joint Custody

-If a parent has legal custody of her child, it means she has the court-granted right to make important, long-term life decisions on behalf of the child.
-This includes choice of schools, religious education, health care, discipline, and other areas of life.
-Both parents are granted legal custody of their children in the majority of child custody cases, unless one parent is determined to be incapable of making such decisions.
+Legal custody is the court-granted right to make important life decisions on behalf of the child.
+This includes choice of schools, religious education, health care, discipline, and more.
+In most child custody cases, both parents are granted legal custody of their children.

 Learn About Types of Child Custody